 Thank you for your interest!
-We are currently fully booked for the rest of 2020, but are welcoming inquiries for spring 2021.
-If you think you would be a perfect fit for us and would like to visit this year, feel free to send us a message and we can keep you in mind if someone cancels.
+We are currently fully booked for the rest of 2020, but are possibly looking for volunteers for spring 2021.
+If you think you would be a perfect fit for us, feel free to send us a message and we can keep you in mind if someone cancels.

 Scotland is currently in the third stage of lifting the coronavirus lockdown.
 We are allowed to travel for recreational purposes now and UK wide there is a 2 week quarantine for people arriving from abroad (check the UK government website to see if your country is exempt).
 You will be able to do your 2 week self isolation here on the croft, if the quarantine is still in place.

 We live on a seafront croft on the lovely Isle of Skye, which has been neglected for years.
 We are just starting the process of cleaning up and restoring the land so it can be used for food production and animal husbandry again.
 We follow the principles of permaculture and strive to implement renewable energy where we can, with the goal to be fully off-grid within a few years.

 Our family consists of Marcus and Elisabeth, who pretend they know what needs doing, Joe and Finn, the handsome and handy 18 year old twins, Nikolas and Christopher, the home educated pre-teen boys, who love hanging out on the trampoline and are always happy for more playmates, two exceedingly loving but rambunctious collies as well as a lovely little cat, who comes and goes as she pleases.
 We have recently added a small herd of kune kune pigs, who are doing a great job clearing bracken and brambles, chickens for eggs and tilling duties, including a rather nasty cockerel, aptly named Sid Vicious, ducks for slug patrol and geese as lawn mowers.

 You have the opportunity to be part of the very start of implementing a permaculture design that encompasses both the agricultural side as well as social components.